richelbilderbeek/bbbq_article/revision/README.md

 we found on Google Scholar, as all we wanted to know was whether TMH-derived epitopes would be presented at all.

-Although the NIH Immune Epitiope Database and Analysis Resource is a great resource, we [?]
+Although the NIH Immune Epitope Database and Analysis Resource is a great resource, we [?]

 [R: well, we can do some more, but then the question is how much more we should